GenesisFR/DS2TroubleshootingGuide/README.md

 - Some mods can conflict with each other.
 Find and remove conflicting mods.
 - Some mods don't work on BW.
 Find and remove incompatible mods, then look for similar mods compatible with BW.

+== LAN games are not visible ==

+1. Go to Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay.
+2. Go to Control Panel -> Network and Sharing Centre -> Advanced sharing settings -> Turn on network discovery.

+Note: this is for physical LAN games (not VPN).

 == Mouse cursor is missing ==

 See https://pcgamingwiki.com/wiki/Dungeon_Siege_II#No_mouse_cursor.